UniMath/agda-unimath/src/metric-spaces/metric-space-of-rational-numbers.lagda.md

 ## Properties

-### The standard premetric on the rational-numbers is a metric structure
+### The standard premetric on the rational numbers is a metric

 ```agda
 is-reflexive-premetric-ℚ : is-reflexive-Premetric premetric-ℚ